vanillaiice/vext/README.md

 # Ext

-A program to add, replace, or remove a file extension.
+A program to add, replace, or remove file extensions.

 # Usage